Acce5sDenied/MCBE_Parkour_wiki/README.md

 Status effects and enchants that can directly effect movement.

 #### Speed
 `+20%` acceleration per level of speed.
+Does not apply when airborne.
 In the case where speed is on with slowness, speed always get applied first.

 #### Slowness
 `-15%` acceleration per level of slowness.
+Does not apply when airborne.

 #### Jump boost
 `+0.1` jump acceleration per level of jump boost.

 #### Slow falling
-//todo
+`0.01` Gravity acceleration for all levels of slow falling.
+Reaching terminal velocity of `0.49`.\
+(i think it only applies 1 tick after exiting ground)

 #### Levitation
 //todo